optimumsuave/dogeboggle/README.md

 ## Future

 Code already has handlers written for capturing touch events - if time permitted, I would have implemented a swipeable interface for selecting words.

+Keyboard could cover up the game board on some smaller/older mobile devices.
+Maybe rearrange/redesign layout to provide better accomodation for these devices.